If you already employ an eligible nanny, you will no doubt be aware of the fact that as their employer you must contribute to a pension.

 Pension Contributions will be based on your nanny’s gross earnings including overtime and bonuses.
 It is therefore, now more than ever, important to agree a gross salary with your nanny.

-Currently, both employers and employer have to pay 1% of the nanny’s gross salary (on earnings between the threshold currently £5876 and £43,000 per annum) each into the pension scheme.
-From April 2018 this will become 2% from the employer and 3% from the employee.
+Currently, employers pay 2% and employees have to pay 3% of the nanny’s gross salary (on earnings between the threshold currently £6035 and £46,350 per annum) each into the pension scheme.
+From April 2019 this will become 3% from the employer and 5% from the employee (and thresholds are likely to change each tax year).

 Can my nanny opt-out?